Skip to main content

 What Interferes with the Signal?

 The integrity of this communication system is profoundly influenced by your environment.
 We live in a world filled with chemical and biological signals that our bodies were not designed to process.
-These can act as informational noise, interfering with the delicate hormone-receptor handshake.
+These environmental factors can act as informational noise, interfering with the delicate hormone-receptor handshake.

 They can introduce static into the system, making it difficult for the cells to hear the clear, precise instructions from your own hormones.
 These interfering signals come from a variety of sources, including compounds in food, water, personal care products, and plastics.